geodic/kociemba/README.md

 2. Use lazy_static to initialize the relevant data tables (SOLVERTABLES) as a global static variable for multithreading.
 3. Multithreadings (reference to implementation of Python version).
 4. Support the timeout mechanism and always return results (even if the move length is longer than expected).
-5. A simple command-line tool, kociemba, see above.
+5. A simple command-line tool, kociemba-cli, see above.
+6. A web GUI(powered by yew.rs) and a http server, see above.

 ### References
 * Herbert Kociemba的[The Two-Phase-Algorithm](https://kociemba.org/twophase.htm)